-The Source Types page displays all source types that have been configured on the instance.
-It shows the default source types provided by your Splunk deployment and any source types that you have added.
+The Source Types page displays all source types that have been configured on a instance.
+It shows the default source types provided by your deployment and any source types that you added.

 Sort source types

-By default, the Source Types management page sorts source types alphabetically.
-You can change how the page sorts by clicking the header bar for the "Name", "Category", and "App" columns.
+By default, the Source Types page sorts source types alphabetically.
+You can change how the page sorts by clicking the header bar for the Name, Category, and App columns.

 Filter source types

-You can filter the number of source types you see n the Source Type management page.
+You can filter the number of source types you see on the Source Type page.

-- To see only the most common source types, click the Show only popular checkbox along the top of the page.
-Popular source types are the most common source types that customers use.
+To see only the most common source types, click the Show only popular checkbox along the top of the page.
+Popular source types are the most common source types.
 They have a

-- To see only source types that belong to a certain category, click the Category drop-down and select the category you want.
+To see only source types that belong to a certain category, click the Category drop-down list and select the category you want.
 Only source types that belong to that category will display.
-To see all source types again, select "All" from the "Category" drop-down.
+To see all source types again, select All from the Category drop-down list.

-- To see only source types that belong in a certain application context, click the App drop-down and select the application context that the source type applies to.
+To see only source types that belong in a certain application context, click the App drop-down list and select the application context that the source type applies to.
 Only source types that apply to that application context will display.
-To see all source types again, select "All" from the "App" drop-down.
+To see all source types again, select All from the App drop-down list.

-- To see only source types whose names contain a certain string, type that string in the Filter text box next to the "App" drop-down, then press Enter.
-Only source types whose names or descriptions match what you have typed in the "Filter" box display.
-To se all source types again, click the "x" button on the right side of the "Filter" text box.
+To see only source types whose names contain a certain string, type that string in the Filter text box next to the App drop-down list, then press Enter.
+Only source types whose names or descriptions match what you have typed in the Filter box display.
+To see all source types again, click the x button on the right side of the Filter text box.

 Modify source types

 The Edit Source Type dialog box lets you change the configuration of a source type.
-You can change the following:
+You can change the following fields:

-The Log to Metrics source type category is specifically for converting log events to metric data points.
-See About the Log to Metrics source type category.
+The Log to Metrics source type category is used specifically for converting log events to metric data points.
+See About the Log to Metrics source type category later in this topic.

-The Timestamp section of the dialog controls how timestamps are determined for events from the source file.
+The Timestamp section of the dialog box controls how timestamps are determined for events from the source file.
 You can choose the following options:

 - Auto: Use default logic to extract timestamp from event.